-LogMeIn Pro may take a little longer, as it lacks the mass remote deployment feature that allows TeamViewer to be deployed across hundreds of devices within minutes.
-Still, LogMeIn provides a step-by-step online guide to help new users figure it out, from installing the initial download to manually adding the host software to beginning the remote access process once everything is in place.
+GoTo's Pro may take a little longer, as it lacks the mass remote deployment feature that allows TeamViewer to be deployed across hundreds of devices within minutes.
+Still, GoTo provides a step-by-step online guide to help new users figure it out, from installing the initial download to manually adding the host software to beginning the remote access process once everything is in place.

 TeamViewer also makes its support documents available to all online.
 In both cases, the initial setup is the tough part, while the daily usability is simple and straightforward.

-On the other hand, LogMeIn Pro limits the number of devices, maxing out at just ten, compared to TeamViewer's range of between 200 and 500 devices.
+On the other hand, Pro by GoTo limits the number of devices, maxing out at just ten, compared to TeamViewer's range of between 200 and 500 devices.